-Previously I shared with you why I keep a journal as a personal discipline.
-I believe that once you have developed the personal discipline of a regular quiet time, and regular prayer, journal keeping is the next spiritual discipline that can step change your spiritual growth.
-Simply because, for me, it keeps a record of my conversations with God.
+In the article “Why I keep a journal” I share how this spiritual discipline has made such a difference to my spiritual growth.
+It is a personal discipline which becomes an effective tool for life.
+I believe that once you have developed the personal discipline of a regular quiet time, and regular prayer, journal keeping is the next spiritual discipline that can help accelerate your spiritual growth.
+Simply because, as I use it, it keeps a record of my conversations with God.

 I believe that God is always speaking to us, we are not always listening.